Things To Do

 • Jackson-Triggs Concert Series: Great music in the outdoors.
 These concerts sell out early.
 If you are planning a visit to NOTL book these tickets ASAP.

 • Whirlpool Jet Boat toursFran and I went on the jet boats soon after they arrived (Fran paid) about 20 years ago.
 Since then I have ridden at least 6 or 8 times.
-This is serious fun, you are going to get VERY.
+This is serious fun, you are going to get VERY WET!

 • The Welland Canal: Go to lock three where they have an observation deck and watch the ships go up and down in the lock.
 Take Glendale Avenue (behind the outlet mall) to Government Road and go north.